boldbi/bold-bi-docs/docs/faq/how-to-connect-polymorphic-databases-in-bold-bi.md

     ![Edit connection](/static/assets/faq/images/edit-connection.png#max-width=100%)

-4. After clicking, the edit connection dialog opens where you can change the database engine from `MySQL` to `PostgreSQL` and configure with the PostgreSQL credentials as follows and click `connect.`
+4. After clicking, the edit connection dialog opens where you can change the database engine from `MySQL` to `PostgreSQL` and configure it with the PostgreSQL credentials.
+After configuring, click `connect`.

     ![Edit connection panel](/static/assets/faq/images/edit-connection-panel.png#max-width=60%)

-5. You can work with the required tables, views, or stored procedures after connecting with the PostgreSQL database engine and click `Save` to save the data source with a relevant name to proceed with [designing a dashboard.](/working-with-dashboards/)
+5. You can work with the required tables, views, or stored procedures after connecting to the PostgreSQL database engine and clicking `Save` to save the data source with a relevant name in order to proceed with  [designing a dashboard.](/working-with-dashboards/)

     ![Save option](/static/assets/faq/images/save-google-cloud.png#max-width=100%)